What is retargeting?

-Retargeting: The term “retargeting” is often used when you are showing your prospects your ads on other sites in an ad network after they leave your site.
-Retargeting usually involves “cookies”.
+Retargeting: The term “retargeting” is often used when showing prospects ads on other sites in an ad network after they leave your site.
+Retargeting usually involves “cookies.”

-With Behavioral targeting, advertisers define their target audience based on actions that the consumers took.
-Retargeting is a typical form of Behavioral targeting because it targets people who visited a webpage.
-For example, after someone visited a particular product page, the person is later served a display ad on another site for the same product he or she viewed.
+- With behavioral targeting, advertisers define their target audience based on consumer actions.
+Retargeting is a typical form of behavioral targeting because it targets people who visited a webpage.
+For example, after someone visited a particular product page, the person is later served a display ad on another site for the same product.

-With Contextual targeting, advertisers define their target audience based on the relevance of content on the other sites.
-While Contextual targeting can be applied to Retargeting, advertisers often use it to extend their reach to prospects who visit sites that feature content related to the advertiser’s website.
+- With contextual targeting, advertisers define their target audience based on the relevance of content on the other sites.
+While contextual targeting can be applied to retargeting, advertisers often use it to reach prospects who visit sites with related content.

 Retargeting best practices

 Different products warrant different retargeting time windows.
-For example, people shopping for travel should be retargeted immediately; people shopping for luxury goods should be retargeted later.
+For example, people shopping for travel should be retargeted immediately; people shopping for luxury goods have the luxury of time.